Present

 January

-Presentation of the summary report by the Liechtenstein-Czech Historical Commission
+Presentation of the summary report by the Czech-Liechtenstein Commission of Historians

-On January 13, 2014, after three years of activity, the Commission presented a synthesis report to the foreign ministers of both participating states, as well as to the media and the general public, in which it published the results of its activities to date.
-This report was accepted by the ministries and was subsequently published in book form in both language versions.
+On January 13, 2014, after three years of activity, the Commission presented a summary report to the foreign ministers of both participating states, as well as to the media and the general public, in which it published the results of its work to date.
+The report was accepted by the ministries and was subsequently published in book form in both language versions.

 2011